Chapter 1 · System Design Fundamentals

 One VM runs everything.
 Fastest to ship, cheapest to run, easiest to debug — and the right place for almost every system to start.

-The user's browser resolves your domain to this server's IP via DNS and talks to it directly over HTTP.
-Its first failure mode is the lack of isolation: one process eats all the CPU or memory and takes the whole site down.
-The entire system is one machine away from an outage.
+The user's browser looks up your domain name, gets this server's IP address back from DNS, and talks to it directly over HTTP.
+The first thing that goes wrong is that nothing is isolated from anything else.
+One runaway process eats all the CPU or memory, and the whole site goes down with it.
+The entire system is one dead machine away from an outage.

 Key idea

-Begin with the simplest thing that could possibly work.
-The reasons to add a layer come from production metrics — latency, error rate, queue depth — not from a diagram you drew before launch.
+Start with the simplest thing that could possibly work.
+What tells you to add a layer is real production data — how slow requests are, how many are failing, how much work is piling up — not a diagram you drew before launch.

 Choosing a database Slide 4